Ausangate Trek Tinqui 5 Days/ 4 Nights

 Total distance: 12 km

 After breakfast, we will start a 2,5 hour walk that takes you to the village of Pachanta and its hot springs.
 Here we soak away all the cold and sore muscles before getting back to Cusco.
-We have time to try a nice lunch from the local people – if we are lucky they serve us fresh trout from the nearby lagunes.
+We have time to try a nice lunch from the local people – if we are lucky, they serve us fresh trout from the nearby lagoons.
 You can buy traditional handmade souvenirs before we start our 4-hour bus ride back to Cusco.

 Altitude: 4400 meters